cisco/mindmeld/docs/source/blueprints/home_assistant.rst

   App: Sure.
 Which lights?
   User: In the kitchen

 In this pattern, the first request does not specify the required information, in this case the location of the light.
 Therefore, the application has to prompt the user for the missing information in the second request.
-To implement this, we define the `specify_location` intent.
+To implement this, we define the `specify_location` intent and define the `handle_specify_location` state.

 5. Knowledge Base